sminliwu/sminliwu.github.io/_posts/2022-05-14-trying-out-serial-mp3-player-for-arduino-esp32-speakers.md

 ### Wiring

-The ESP32 pinout I used: [Reddit post](https://www.reddit.com/r/esp32/comments/b5mkag/a_better_pinout_diagram_for_esp32_devkit/).
+The ESP32 pinout I used: \[[Reddit post](https://www.reddit.com/r/esp32/comments/b5mkag/a_better_pinout_diagram_for_esp32_devkit/)\].
 I connected the RX and TX pins of the MP3 board to pins 17 and 16 of the ESP32, respectively.
 Pins 16 and 17 are also aliased as RX2 and TX2 of the ESP, a.k.a. the microcontroller's Serial2 hardware serial interface.

 Initially, I had the MP3 board connected to regular GPIO pins on the ESP32 (pins 34 and 35) because the original example code offered software serial as an option.
 But being a newbie to software serial, I didn't understand that it was less reliable than hardware serial, and I wasn't able to get the ESP32 to transmit anything to the YX5300.
 Oddly enough, I noticed that the ESP32 could RECEIVE data from the YX5300, since it would be able to print the unprompted messages that the chip would send, like when the SD card was removed/replaced.